 After the revision of the design a ten inch plate was produced with the wording 'Wishing You a Merry Christmas 1938' printed on the back of the plate.
 The salesmen were swamped with orders.
-The inscription was discontinued after 1938 but over the following years the Christmas Tree pattern developed into whole table services and extra serving pieces.
+The inscription was discontinued* after 1938 but over the following years the Christmas Tree pattern developed into whole table services and extra serving pieces. *This was found not to be true when I was told of a plate with the date of 1939 included in the inscription.
+Click here for the new information.

 Interestingly Plummers of New York who stocked the original Spode Christmas Tree pattern also had it reproduced very closely and applied to less expensive ware by Barker Bros. of Longton, Staffordshire.
 Plummers sold both versions.
 The success of the pattern has inspired many other companies to produce similar designs over the years.
 But remember the Spode Christmas Tree pattern is the original.